criscara-dev/dendron-template/vault/salesforce-platform.certifications.Vlocity.md

 Where Vlocity is available?
 </summary>

- Vlocity is Accessible throught multiple channels (on Any Device and Any Channel)
+ Vlocity is Accessible through multiple channels (on Any Device and Any Channel)
 </details>

 ![](/assets/images/2021-01-28-13-45-27.png)